 Step 7: Decide what makes the most financial sense

 After you’ve talked with several candidates and (hopefully) a Drupal Development Agency or two, make sure you step back and look at all the numbers.
 Like, all of them.
 Sure, the agency might have quoted you $60,000 for the whole project, but you’re saving HR costs, insurance, overhead and a lot more.
 Best case scenario: You work with a great agency and form a long lasting partnership.
 Worst case scenario: The agency is flat our terrible and doesn’t deliver (We’ve seen this a lot from some competitors).
-If you do decide to hire an internal Drupal Developer, wonderful!
+If you do decide to hire a Drupal Developer, wonderful!
 But know that a great Developer will cost you (You really do get what you pay for here).
 But it might be totally worth it.
 It all depends on your business and ROI models.

 Step 8: Understand If They Are Your Right Development Partner